sharonsun131/surfs_up/README.md

 o	The average tempurature in June in Oahu is around 75 degrees F, while in December it is a little lower which is 71 degrees F.

-o	The frequency of tempuratures in June has a
+o The month of June has a relatively smaller standard deviation (3.26), which means that June tempurature is more close to the average tempurature.

-o	Jfsdlkfj
+o	The maximum and minimum tempurature in June is 85 and 64 degrees F, while in December is 83 and 56 degrees F. In this case, December may not be a good time to conduct ice cream and surfing business.

 ## Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt)
+o	The

+o	The